Ainslie

 In terms of cultural diversity, Ainslie records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Ainslie's cultural diversity was found to be above average, with 22.7% of its population born overseas and 13.1% speaking a language other than English at home.
-Christianity was the predominant religion in Ainslie as of 2016, comprising 33.8% of people residing there.
-Notably, Judaism was overrepresented in Ainslie compared to the Australian Capital Territory, with 0.8% of the population identifying as Jewish (versus 0.2% regionally).
+Ainslie's population showed above-average cultural diversity, with 22.7% born overseas and 13.1% speaking a language other than English at home.
+Christianity was the predominant religion in Ainslie, comprising 33.8%.
+Notably, Judaism had an overrepresentation of 0.8%, compared to the Australian Capital Territory's average of 0.2%.

 Frequently Asked Questions - Diversity